inferiorhumanorgans/r2-c166/README.md

 ### Building on OSX

-Older version of OSX may not have a new enough version of LLVM per [rust-lang-nursery/bindgen#1006](https://github.com/rust-lang-nursery/rust-bindgen/issues/1006).
+Older versions of OSX may not have a new enough version of LLVM per [rust-lang-nursery/bindgen#1006](https://github.com/rust-lang-nursery/rust-bindgen/issues/1006).
 Download binaries from the [LLVM download page](http://releases.llvm.org/download.html) and set `LIBCLANG_PATH` appropriately.

 OSX appears to require that you tell clang to allow undefined symbols in libraries via a `~/.cargo/config` stanza like so: